Popular types of post-purchase emails

 A good post-purchase email flow can do a lot for your business.
 If you would like resources that help you automate this process while maintaining a personal touch, turn to Mailchimp.

-You’ll find that there is an abundance of tools and tips that can help you make the most out of post-purchase emails and many other digital aspects of running your business.
-From improving your landing page to expanding customer leads, it’s all available.
+You’ll find that there is an abundance of tools and tips that can help you make the most out of post-purchase flows—from setting up drip campaigns to integrating your loyalty program and measuring revenue per recipient.
+Whether it’s improving your landing page to expanding customer leads, it’s all available.